 Surgical pathology and cytology specimens (tissue biopsies, Fine Needle Aspirates, brushings, pap smears) and blood bank specimens require additional information:

-- The specimen site is required for tissue biopsies for pathology, Fine Needle Aspirates, and brushing samples for cytology.
-If you have any questions, please contact Mary Cahalan, Cytology Supervisor, at 484.476.8418.
+The specimen site is required for tissue biopsies for pathology, Fine Needle Aspirates and brushing samples for cytology.
+If you have any questions, please contact the Cytology department at 484-476-2623.
+Follow the links below for the specific specimen collection guide:

 - Blood bank specimens (pink top tubes for blood type, Coombs tests, etc.) require the date of collection and the collector’s initials.
-If you have any questions, please contact Liz Klinger, Blood Bank Supervisor, at 484.476.8409.
+If you have any questions, please contact the blood bank at 484.476.2606.

 Specimens may be labeled by either writing on the blood collection tube label or by affixing a label.
 Patient identification information must match the accompanying laboratory requisition form.